shsad/starter-academic/content/publication/ssadikuthesis/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   # caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/pLCdAaMFLTE)'
-  caption: "Adversarial deformations for ODE-net (see thesis for details).
+  caption: "Adversarial deformations for ODE-net.
 First row: Original images from the MNIST test set.
-Second row: The deformed images."
+Second row: The deformed images.
+See thesis for details"
   focal_point: ""
   preview_only: false